DavisPL-Teaching/189c/lecture4/README.md

 Plan:

-- A quick programming example
+- A quick programming exercise

 - Part 2: the power of abstraction